AngeloG-2/Analysis-of-Airport-Delays/README.md

 For this project, I will only be using the departure delay column and the airport column.

-Number of columns: 5.82 MILLION
+Number of rows: 5.82 MILLION